 The Pools Of Travertine Hot Springs

 Depending on your source, there are up to seven different pools at Travertine hot springs.
-So in conclusion, there are many hot springs to explore in this beautiful area.
+This means if several groups are visiting, everyone can find a spot in a different hot spring.

-In our opinion, the best pool at Travertine is the main triple pool.
-This is the hottest and most popular pool.
-But this also means it is the busiest pool.
+In our opinion, the best pool at Travertine is the main triple pool because this is the hottest and most unique spring.
+But this also means its the busiest pool.

-If this main pool is occupied when your first arrive, there are a few other smaller pools located in the close vicinity of the area.
-Look for well-trodden paths leading to other single pools.
+If this main pool is occupied when your first arrive, there are a few other smaller pools located in the close vicinity.
+Look for well beaten paths leading to other single pools.

-Keep in mind these other pools will not be as warm as the main pool and some of them have very gritty bottoms.
+During out visit, we found the other pools were not as warm as the main pool and some of them had very gritty bottoms.

-The very first pool you will see is located next to the parking lot.
-This hot spring features a man-made cement tub which is ADA-accessible with a picnic table nearby.
+The very first pool you will see at Travertine is located next to the parking lot.
+This hot spring features a man made cement tub which is ADA-accessible next to a picnic table.

-However, be sure to check the temperature before getting right in because this tub can be extremely hot!
-It is one of the hottest springs in the area.
+However, be sure to check the temperature before getting right in because this tub can be extremely hot.
+It is one of the hotter springs in the area.

-This tub is great because it is often the cleanest but unfortunately it does not have the great natural setting like many of the other pools.
+We like this tub because it is often the cleanest but unfortunately it does not have the great natural setting like many of the other pools.
 And if the parking lot is busy, it’s hard to enjoy the serenity.

 The main triple pool is without a doubt, the star of the show.
 This section is actually comprised of four pools, but the forth pool is not deep enough to sit in comfortably.

 If you like your hot spring warm, the first pool on the right will be the one you want.
-Most of the heated mineral water runs down from the travertine terrace into the first pool.
-This pool could fit about 6 people.
+Most of the heated mineral water runs down from the travertine terrace into the first pool which can fit about 6 people.

-The second pool fits about 4 people and the third pool could fit about 3 people.
-The pools also get decreasingly cooler the farther you get from the main terrace run off.
+We estimate the second pool fits about 4 people and the third pool could fit about 2 people.
+The pools also get colder the farther you get from the main terrace run off.

 We estimate these two additional pools are about 700 ft away from the main section.
-Even if you don’t take a dip in these pools, it is worth the short hike to see more of the area.
+Even if you don’t take a dip in these pools, it is worth the short hike to see more of this beautiful area.

-As we kept hiking, we found a few more pools just by walking a little further which ranged in temperature from cool to scalding hot.
+As we kept hiking, we found a few more pools just by walking a little further which ranged in temperature from cold to very hot.
 They were located off the main wash and pretty easy to find.

 However, some of these other pools had a lot of bugs either swimming in the pool or flying around.
 Depending on the time of year you visit, this might be very uncomfortable.

 - Amazing scenic views